Yoga for Menopause Symptoms

 Pitta-Cooling Practices for Hot Flashes

-Pitta’s heat causes hot flashes and irritability.
-Cooling poses and breathwork douse the flames.
+Pitta’s heat can contribute to hot flashes and irritability.
+Cooling poses and breathwork may help you feel cooler and less reactive.

 • Supine Bound Angle Pose (Supta Baddha Konasana): Lie back with soles together, knees open, supported by blankets.